 Emerson expects that they do so in moderation and thereby minimize the incidence of alcohol poisoning and alcohol-related injuries.
 However, the College acknowledges there may be times when students may face medical emergencies involving excessive drinking and/or drug use.
 In these situations students are expected to call for assistance (e.g. Resident Assistant, Emerson Police, 911, etc.) when concerned for their own health or welfare, or that of another student.
 In order to encourage students to seek prompt and appropriate attention for alcohol or any other drug intoxication the College has instituted a “Medical Amnesty” policy.
 Emerson’s Medical Amnesty policy is applicable to the student requesting medical assistance for oneself, student seeking medical assistance for another person, and student for whom medical assistance was sought.

 Seeking medical assistance for oneself or a fellow student demonstrates responsible student behavior.
 When evaluating an alcohol violation the College will consider whether a student sought medical assistance for oneself or another person in need, and in most cases view the act of seeking medical assistance as good judgment and accordingly, not deserving of typical disciplinary sanctions.
 Thus, if it is determined that the Medical Amnesty policy applies to a given situation the concerned students will not be subject to a disciplinary fine or disciplinary probation.
-Parental notification and referral to meet with the Counseling Center and Wellness Educator still apply.
+Parental notification and referral to meet with Counseling and Psychological Services and Wellness Educator still apply.

 Please note that this policy does not excuse or protect those who repeatedly or flagrantly violate the Student Code of Conduct.
 If a student received Medical Amnesty for a prior incident the availability of amnesty for a subsequent incident is at the discretion of the Dean of Students or his/her designee.
 If other infractions are concurrent at the time of intoxication including, but not limited to, physical or sexual assault, distribution of illicit substances or property damage this policy does not apply.